Max Castillo (baseball): Philadelphia Phillies

 On January 2, 2024, Castillo was claimed off waivers by the Boston Red Sox.
 On February 2, the Red Sox designated him for assignment following the acquisition of Tyler Heineman.
 He was then claimed by the Philadelphia Phillies on February 7.
 Castillo was optioned to the Triple–A Lehigh Valley IronPigs to begin the 2024 season.
 In 14 games (13 starts) split between Lehigh and the Double–A Reading Fightin Phils, he struggled to a combined 0–6 record and 7.62 ERA with 40 strikeouts over 52 innings of work.
 Castillo was designated for assignment by Philadelphia on August 9.
 He cleared waivers and was sent outright to Triple–A Lehigh Valley on August 11.
 Castillo was released by the Phillies organization the following day.

 El Águila de Veracruz

 On February 5, 2025, Castillo signed with El Águila de Veracruz of the Mexican League.
 In three starts for Veracruz, he struggled to an 0-2 record and 87.75 ERA with three strikeouts across 1 1/3 innings pitched.
 Castillo was released by the team on May 19.

 Dorados de Chihuahua

 On May 21, 2025, Castillo signed with the Dorados de Chihuahua of the Mexican League.
+Castillo made 14 appearances (13 starts) for Chihuahua, registering a 3-5 record and 7.55 ERA with 39 strikeouts over 62 innings of work.

+On December 19, 2025, Castillo and Todd Peterson were traded to the Caliente de Durango of the Mexican League in exchange for Bryson Brigman.
+However, he was by the team released on January 31, 2026.